One of the questions we get all the time is “Isn’t WordPress insecure” closely followed by “What if WordPress is hacked?”.

 And, all of those issues over the last 3 years were privately reported to WordPress developers, patched and rolled out before they could be exploited in the wild.

 Once you start comparing that to other platforms you can begin to understand the kind of scrutiny the WordPress receives.
 The number of issues that are reported is a direct function of that scrutiny.
 Other lesser used products will likely have far more hidden security issues than WordPress does because they aren’t as closely scrutinized.
+And what you don’t know there can really hurt you!

 If core WordPress had major security issues that caused a problem on a regular basis then developers who are concerned about their reputation (which are most developers) would not be recommending it to clients.